Linear classifier, least-squares cost function, and outliers: The effect of outliers on the decision boundary

+We have shown in the previous section that the weight vector is determined from Eq.~\ref{Eq:WeightVectorEqn}, where the input data vector $\mathbf{x'}_n$ is the augmented vector, but in the following we will drop the primes for convenience.

-We know the class that each input vector belongs to during training.
-As such, rather than indexing the input vector with a single index $n$, we use a two-index notation, $(k, u_k)$, where $k$ indexes the class and $u_k$ indexes the sample that belongs to that class.
-If there is an outlier in class $\mathcal{C}^{(k)}$, we index it with $m_k$.
-We split the input data in each cloud into a reference vector---which is taken as the mean vector, $\bar{\mathbf{x}}$---and a residual vector $\mathbf{\varepsilon}$.
-As in Fig.~\ref{Fig:OutlierGeneral}, let $\bar{\mathbf{x}}^{(1)}$ and $\bar{\mathbf{x}}^{(2)}$ be the mean vectors of the big clouds, $\bar{\mathbf{x}}^{(1+)}$ and $\bar{\mathbf{x}}^{(2+)}$ be the mean vectors of the small outlying clouds, and $\mathbf{\Delta}^{(1)}$, $\mathbf{\Delta}^{(2)}$ be the displacement vectors of the small outlying clouds from the big clouds.
+Because the class that each input data belongs to during training is known, then rather than indexing the input vector with a single index $n$, we use a two-index notation $(k, u_k)$, where $k$ indexes the class $\mathcal{C}^{(k)}$ and $u_k$ indexes the sample that belongs to that class.
+(We index the outlier with $m_k$.)
+We split the input data in each class into a reference vector---taken to be the mean vector $\bar{\mathbf{x}}$---and a ``residual vector'' $\mathbf{\varepsilon}$.
+As in Fig.~\ref{Fig:OutlierGeneral}, let $\bar{\mathbf{x}}^{(1)}$ and $\bar{\mathbf{x}}^{(2)}$ be the mean vectors of the ``big clouds,'' and $\bar{\mathbf{x}}^{(1+)}$ and $\bar{\mathbf{x}}^{(2+)}$ be the mean vectors of the ``small clouds'' (which are assumed here to be the outliers), and $\mathbf{\Delta}^{(1)}$, $\mathbf{\Delta}^{(2)}$ be the displacement vectors of the ``small clouds'' from the ``big clouds.''
 Therefore, the ``normal'' input data and outlier can be written respectively as